roytang/blog/content/replies/2013/05/ca5z61b/index.md

 - explainlikeimfive
 ---

 Who knows?
-The exact terms of the contract/license are known only to the parties involved, and I assume it's couched in a lot of legalese that makes things complicated.\n\nYou might be interested in the wikipedia article discussing the Spider-man film rights: http://en.wikipedia.org/wiki/Spider-Man_in_film
+The exact terms of the contract/license are known only to the parties involved, and I assume it's couched in a lot of legalese that makes things complicated.

+You might be interested in the wikipedia article discussing the Spider-man film rights: http://en.wikipedia.org/wiki/Spider-Man_in_film